Nursery Lead Teacher

 – Create a welcoming, inspiring, and aesthetically pleasing learning environment that encourages children’s curiosity, autonomy, and engagement.

-– Build positive and respectful relationships with children, families, and colleagues, fostering a sense of belonging and trust within the community.
+– Build positive and respectful relationships with children, families, and colleagues, fostering a sense of belonging and trust within the classroom community.

 – Collaborate with families to gain insights into each child’s background, interests, and cultural identity, and incorporate this knowledge into the learning experiences.